Chiransh-Somani/Google-Deepmind-AlphaZero/README.md

   1. Choose Models you wish to bet against each other inside the Arena file.
   2. To run the Arena Script: `python3 Arena.py`

-## Contact
-For questions or suggestions, feel free to reach out at amanmoon099@gmail.com.